Blog | Little Journey

 1) Personalize the information journey

-If you asked four children how they learn best, you'd get four different answers.
-When patient information is only provided in one format, like a leaflet or a video, research teams leave a gap in the number of children who can engage with and understand that information.
+If you asked four people how they learn best, you'd get four different answers.
+When patient information is only provided in one format, like a leaflet or a video, research teams leave a gap in the number of patients who can engage with and understand that information.

 Our survey into the preferred learning style of children with a rare disease (n=44, aged 4-12) found a fairly even split: